Gyöngy Laky

 Gyöngy Laky (born 1944) is a Hungarian and American sculptor, living in San Francisco.
 Her work has been exhibited in the U.S., Europe, Asia and South America.
 She gained recognition early in her career for her linear sculptures constructed in the architectural methods of textile arts.
 “Laky’s art manifests architectonic sensibility.
 She is as much an engineer as she is an artist in the conventional sense.”
 She is also known for her site-specific, outdoor, temporary installations.

 She expanded the boundaries through the development of dramatic new installations and the use of new kinds of materials.
 She is particularly well known in the areas of: 1) sculpture; 2) installations; 3) word works; 4) basketry.
 She has won awards including the National Endowment for the Arts Award of Distinction.
 Her works are held in the museum collections of the Smithsonian, the Philadelphia Museum of Art, and the San Francisco Museum of Modern Art, among others.
 In 2003, The Oral History Center of the Bancroft Library at UC Berkeley, released her oral history.
 Her personal papers are in the Smithsonian Institution, Washington, D.C.

 Early life

 Born in Budapest, Hungary in 1944, she immigrated to the United States as a young child.
-She attended public schools in Carmel, California, and received her bachelor's (1970) and master's degree (1971) from the University of California in Berkeley.
+She attended public schools in Carmel, California, and received her bachelor's (1970) and master's degree (1971) from the University of California, Berkeley.
 While a student there, she studied with Ed Rossbach.
 She spent a year in India studying in the University of California Professional Studies in India Program (1971–1972).

 Her early life is chronicled in an interview conducted by the Archives of American Art.